jingedawang/AIConsciousnessWatch/Report-en.md

 #### 8.3 Multilingual Support

-Considering the international nature of AI consciousness research, the web page provides Chinese-English bilingual support, facilitating use by researchers and readers from different language backgrounds.
+Considering the international nature of AI consciousness research, the web application provides Chinese-English bilingual support, facilitating use by researchers and readers from different linguistic backgrounds.
 Users can switch languages anytime for a complete localized experience.

 ## 9. Future Work Prospects